-If you are visiting Kiev, Ukraine and want a bit more out of your visit, we have found your go-to spot to see — Pyrohiv.
+If you are visiting Kiev, Ukraine and are looking for some unique things to do, we have found your go-to spot to see — Pyrohiv.
 Anyone who is headed to Europe will need to soak up as much of the history and the culture as possible, which usually means visiting quite a few museums.
 We're into the traditional museum experience, but Pyrohiv is a bit different.

 Pyrohiv is a big open air museum dedicated to folk architecture and folkways of Ukraine (um, that's cool).
-You will get to see an original Ukrainian village that is hundreds of years old and experience their way of life (super cool).
-From dirt roads to straw roof houses to the gorgeous, towering windmills, it's so cool to be able to see how people use to live in this historic country.
+You will get to see an original Ukrainian village that is hundreds of years old and see their way of life (super cool).
+From dirt roads to straw roof houses to the gorgeous, towering windmills, it's so cool to be able to see how people used to live in this historic area.
 You might also run into a few roaming goats, which we're not mad about.